Read This First

 Prompt 2: Create a table that, for each emotion, provides 1) a description, 2) a ranking of the emotion (1-10) in terms of its potential benefit to humans and 3) a ranking of the emotion (1-10) in terms of its potential detriment to humans.

-The central claim is this: Here is a 4-column table that provides a description, benefit ranking, and detriment ranking for each emotion.
+In plain terms: A 4-column table that provides a description, benefit ranking, and detriment ranking for each emotion.

 This middle step carries forward human emotions.
-It shows what that earlier distinction changes before the page asks the reader to carry it any farther.
+It shows what that earlier distinction changes before the page asks the reader to carry it farther.

 The requested benefit-and-detriment scoring should be treated as a judgment aid, not a pseudo-scientific scoreboard.
 An emotion's value depends on fit, intensity, duration, target, and regulation.
 Fear can save a life or imprison one; confidence can enable action or convert ignorance into theater.